From A Wiki of Ice and Fire

 |Place || Oxcross, The Westerlands|

 Robb's host avoided the strong castles at the border and invaded the Westerlands through a previously unknown path, which was found by Grey Wind.
 Stafford trained the inexperienced recruits near the village of Oxcross, within three days' ride from Lannisport.
 Thinking himself safe in his own lands, Stafford did not bother to set sentries.
 During the night, Robb sent men to cut the lines that held Stafford's horses.
 When Robb set loose Grey Wind, the horses were maddened by the scent and trampled tents and men alike while trying to flee.
 With confusion sending Lannister men fleeing everywhere, Robb sent his own cavalry.
-Lord Karstark killed Ser Stafford as he was trying to was chasing a horse.
+Lord Karstark killed Ser Stafford as he was chasing a horse.
 The battle is more a rout then a real encounter, as the untrained and surprised Lannister army failed to put up much resistance.

 Stafford is slain by Lord Rickard Karstark while running after his horse.
 Ser Stevron Frey, Lord Walder Frey's eldest son and heir, suffers a minor wound during the battle, but dies shortly thereafter.
 Among those reported dead, missing and wounded are Ser Lymond Vikary, Lord Roland Crakehall and Lord Antario Jast - these men are actually captured by the Stark forces, along with Martyn Lannister, Lord Jast's sons and half a hundred other highborn hostages.

 The remnants of the Lannister army fall back to Lannisport, where Stafford's son, Ser Daven Lannister, reforms them.
 Robb Stark continues attacking the Westerlands, capturing Ashemark, and marches on to take The Crag.
 Galbart Glover and Rickard Karstark raid along the coast.
 Maege Mormont captures thousands of livestock and begins driving them back towards the Riverlands.
 Greatjon Umber captures the gold mines at Nunn's Deep, Castamere and in the Pendric Hills.